Eragoo/rmq-lab/rmq.spring.publisher/readme-article.md

 - ✅ Predictable resource consumption
 - ❌ Potential blocking - threads may wait or timeout

-### Practical Example

-The demo classes in this project (`UnlimitedChannelDemo` and `LimitedChannelDemo`) demonstrate these behaviors with 4 competing threads.
-The unlimited configuration allows immediate channel creation, while the limited configuration enforces timeouts when all channels are busy.

 **When to limit channels:**
 - High-load production systems requiring resource control
 - When you need predictable memory consumption